 Registered Charity Number: 1045077

-You can write a new Will with a Will-writing adviser or by making an appointment with a solicitor.
-If you have already made a Will, it’s not a problem...there are a couple of simple ways you can change it.
+You can write a will with a will-writing adviser or by making an appointment with a solicitor.
+If you have already made a will, it’s not a problem, there are a couple of simple ways you can amend it.

-The first and probably simplest way, is to write a new Will.
-Once a new Will is written, it makes any Wills made by you in the past void.
-In fact, most wills will start by reciting that you’re writing a Will and that you’re revoking previous Wills.
-However, if you do not want to do this, there is another way.
-It’s called a Codicil.
+The first is to write a new will; once a new will is written, it makes any wills made by you in the past, void.
+In fact, most wills will state at the start that by making a will, you’re revoking any previous wills.